jonh2oman/training-officer-tool/README.md

 ## 📜 License

-This project is proprietary and intended for use by Canadian Sea Cadet Corps.
+This project is proprietary and intended for use by Canadian Cadet Corps and Squadrons.
+This is an unofficial tool and is not sponsoored or endorsed by DND or the CCO.

 ---